sqlitecloud/docs/src/pages/docs/commands/analyzer-suggest-id.md

 ---
 title: ANALYZER SUGGEST ID
-description: The ANALYZER SUGGEST ID command is used to analyze a query_id and return a suggestion about the optimal index to use to speed-up that query.
-To reduce the rows to analyze, the PERCENTAGE argument can be used.
-If the APPLY argument is used then the suggested index is automatically written into the database.
-The NODE argument can be used to force the execution of this command to a specific node of the cluster.
+description: The ANALYZER SUGGEST ID command analyzes a query_id and returns a suggestion about the optimal index to use to speed up that query
 ---

 ## Syntax